AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 There are a few options that can be set at runtime to control what variables appear in the plotfile.

--  : this controls which of the main state variables appear in the plotfile.
+-  amr.plot_vars : this controls which of the main
+   state variables appear in the plotfile.
 The default is for all of them to be stored.
 But you can specify a subset by name, e.g.